dbj-data/dbj_c/README.md

 - eg  `f:/machine_wide` goes to  path
   - were this is in `f:/machine_wide/dbj_capi`
 - Include as (for example) `#include <dbj_capi/ccommon.h> `
+- How to "wrangle" with VS Code and clang to make this work, you are qualified for :wink:

-## NOTES
+## Notes on Style

 - This code is [standard C](http://www.open-std.org/jtc1/sc22/wg14/www/standards.html#9899) code.
-- We work only on Windows 10
+- This code is only Windows (10) code
-  - Usig the 64 bit clang-cl compiler (comes with Visual Studio 2019)
+  - Using the 64 bit clang-cl compiler (comes with Visual Studio 2019)
+      - Support for [TDM GCC 64](https://jmeubank.github.io/tdm-gcc/) is "in the pipeline"
-    - cl.exe (aka MSVC) can not be used
+- Let us be clear: cl.exe (aka MSVC) can not be used (gasp!)
     - this is because MSVC is not [standard C](http://www.open-std.org/jtc1/sc22/wg14/www/standards.html#9899) compiler.
 - Why WIN32?
   - Windows is built on WIN32